MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/integrated-windows-authentication.md

    // to a URL to consent: https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id={clientId}&response_type=code&scope=user.read

    // AADSTS50079: The user is required to use multi-factor authentication.
-   // There is no mitigation - if MFA is configured for your tenant and AAD decides to enforce it,
+   // There is no mitigation - if MFA is configured for your tenant and Azure AD decides to enforce it,
    // you need to fallback to an interactive flows such as AcquireTokenInteractive or AcquireTokenByDeviceCode }
    catch (MsalServiceException ex)